saas-EcoHub/EcoHub/README.md

 - Posts promotion codes and refer codes
 - Supports likes and dislikes on promo info to sort and filter most valid/popular promotions
 - Comments on existing promotions
+- Supports likes and dislikes on comments and replies
 - User registration and log in functionalities

 ## Instructions